IRTF-HRPC/drafts/draft-terminology.md

  * Read and reflect upon the repository of exclusionary terminology {{{terminology}}}.
  * Reflect on their use of metaphors generally.
  * Consider changing existing exclusionary language in current (reference) implementations {{socketwench}}.
- * Consult the style sheet maintained by the RFC editor.
+ * Consult the RFC style sheet maintained by the RFC editor and the community that can be found at https://github.com/ietf/terminology .

 RFC Editor MUST:
  * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and